fbpx

 Hamburger Menus: What They Are and How to Use Them

 The hamburger menu – that iconic three-line icon that hides navigation options behind it – is one of the most hotly debated user interface elements today.
-Some design experts love its space-saving minimalism, while others argue that it hides important navigation and decreases usability.
+Some experts love its space-saving minimalism, while others argue that it hides important navigation and decreases usability.

 In this detailed guide, we’ll explore the pros and cons of hamburger menus and best practices for using them effectively.
 You’ll learn what they are, where they came from, and when to use a hamburger menu versus other navigation patterns.